Fortune Sound Club

-Fortune Sound Club is a nightclub, established in 2009, which is located in Chinatown, Vancouver, BC.
+Fortune Sound Club is a nightclub in Chinatown, Vancouver, Canada, established in 2009.

 Origins

+Fortune Sound Club is located in a three-story building constructed in 1921.

 Fortune originated as a nightclub with a very niche-oriented demographic.
 What was once considered the ‘hipster’ nightclub of Vancouver, Fortune hosts multiple cultural nights each week, and supports events catered towards the alt-underground community and the local scene.
 Fortune Sound is known for not only club nights & concerts but unique community gatherings such as art shows, pop up shops, food fairs, mental health seminars & much more.
-Previously, its building served as the location of the infamous Ming’s Restaurant before closure.[.
+Previously, its building served as the location of the famous Ming's Restaurant before closure.